marwenayari/nooran-rag/Documentation.md

-# README: Arabic Story Generation with IBM Watsonx and ChromaDB
+# Nooran X Allam | Arabic Story Generation with IBM Watsonx and ChromaDB

-This README provides a detailed explanation of the Jupyter Notebook titled **"Arabic Story Generation with IBM Watsonx and ChromaDB"**.
+This Documentation file provides a detailed explanation of the Jupyter Notebook titled **"Arabic Story Generation with IBM Watsonx and ChromaDB"**.
 The notebook demonstrates how to generate Arabic stories using IBM Watsonx language model and ChromaDB for vector storage and retrieval.

 ---